 LIMIT offers a unique solution for this problem, which is called Sensor technology.
 Sensors are placed all around the welds and calculate the section forces and moments including nominal or structural stress correction.
 Sensors use the displacement field from the finite element analyses, not the stress results.
 As the primary solution variable, the displacement fields are continuous throughout the elements.
 All solid element types can be used with Sensors.
 The only requirement is a sufficiently fine mesh in order to resolve the displacement field in areas with large stress or strain gradients.

-In case of shell modelling the location of a weld is marked by a set of nodes and the attached elements.
-In case solid modelling the Sensors are generated in LIMIT CAE.
+In case of shell modeling the location of a weld is marked by a set of nodes and the attached elements.
+In case solid modeling the Sensors are generated in LIMIT CAE.
 Sensors are placed in the mid surface of parts with constant sheet thickness.
 Sensors detect membrane strains and changes in the curvature.
 This way section forces and section moments can be calculated.

 The results are very similar in both methods.
 Here the degrees of utilization according to the FKM guideline are shown.